FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Evaluation Methodology

 \subsection{Simulation Framework}

 We use ASTRA-SIM~\cite{astrasim,AstraSimGithub}, which is an open-source simulation methodology for modeling distributed training systems.
-ASTRA-SIM can model various parallelization strategies and the overlapping of compute with comm kernels.
+ASTRA-SIM enables the profiling of compute and communication performance of distinct wafer-scale fabrics, including \ours.
+It can model various parallelization strategies and the overlapping of compute with comm kernels.
 Additionally, its network back-end can simulate the comm operations in detail.
 We extend ASTRA-SIM to model the I/O-to-wafer transfers for both the weight stationary and weight streaming scenarios.
 For each workload, we run the simulation for two training iterations (i.e., two forward + two backward-pass).

+Previous works have shown that endpoint-based collective execution (our baseline) puts more pressure on the endpoint's compute and memory BW resources, hindering the compute kernel efficiency \cite{saeedACE}.
+To favor the baseline and only focus on the network characteristics, we omit such effects in our baseline system and assume the compute kernels can run as efficient as the in-network collective execution systems such as \ours.

-\textbf{Metric of Evaluation.} In \autoref{sec:workloadResults}, we report the end-to-end training times and their breakdowns into total compute time and different \emph{exposed} communication times.
+\ParaTitle{Metric of Evaluation.} In~\autoref{sec:workloadResults}, we report the end-to-end training times and their breakdowns into total compute time and different \emph{exposed} communication times.
+Since the minibatch size per training iteration may be different depending on the parallelization strategy, we normalize the reported times by dividing the latencies by the minibatch size when comparing the different parallelization strategies of the same workload (e.g., \autoref{fig:Motiv}).
 The exposed communication time refers to the amount of time that is not overlapped with the compute time and the workload is waiting for the communication to be finished.
-Depending on the parallelization strategy and execution model, there might be multiple sources of exposed communication times - due to load, DP, MP, PP, and/or weight streaming.
+Depending on the parallelization strategy and execution model, there might be multiple sources of exposed communication times—load, DP, MP, PP, and/or weight streaming.

-\insertFigureNew{Microbench}{Communication microbenchmark results for comparing only comm performance at different phases of 3D-parallelism, for two different parallelization strategies of \transsmall from \autoref{fig:Motiv}.}{1}

-\insertFigureNew{results}{End-to-end training times decomposed into compute times and different communication times.
-The runtime of each workload is normalized to its corresponding baseline.}{1}